Co-determination & naturalisation

 To do this, they must be successfully integrated, which means:

-- You observe public safety and order (e.g. you have no tax arrears, no debt collections, no loss certificates or no criminal records)
+- You observe public safety and order (e.g. you have no tax arrears, no debt collections, no certificates of loss or no criminal records)

 - They respect the values of the Swiss Federal Constitution

-- in everyday life, you will be able to communicate in a national language, both written and spoken
+- in everyday life, you can communicate in written and spoken language in a national language

-- You participate in economic life or the acquisition of education (e.g. you have not received any social assistance in the last 3 years before the application is submitted or you have reimbursed the social assistance received in full)
+- You participate in economic life or the acquisition of education (e.g. you have not received social assistance in the last 3 years before the application or you have fully refunded the social assistance received)

-- promote and support the integration of your family members
+- promote the integration of your family members and support you

-- CHF 250 for minors under 12 years of age
+- 250 francs for minors under 12 years of age

 - CHF 650 for minors aged 12 and over